 The criteria for screening out investments may be modified from time to time to reflect developments in the socially responsible investment area.
-Further detail may be found in Booster's Approach to Responsible Investing policy at www.booster.co.nz/responsible-investing-policy.
+Further detail may be found in Booster's Responsible Investment policy at www.booster.co.nz/responsible-investing-policy.